spiro-redhat/gitops/apps/hashicorp-vault/install-agent.md

 # Installing the Vault agent in OCP.

-(i) Create a namespace that will host the agent controller.
+## Create a namespace that will host the agent controller.
 Use the `oc` command.

 ```
 oc create namespace hashicorp-vault
 ```